CryonexLabs/ThaurosiaCraft-Public-Library/Discord/general-rules.md

 ## 🏰 6.
 Community Integrity

-Do not advertise or promote other servers, Discords, or communities.
+No advertising, self-promotion, external invites, or malicious links.
+This includes other servers, Discords, or communities.
+Prior permission is required.

-No malicious links, self-promotion, or external invites without permission.

-Treat new players and guests with respect — help maintain a welcoming environment.
+Treat new players and guests with respect, help maintain a welcoming environment.

 Evading punishment (alt accounts, VPNs, etc.) will result in a permanent ban.